 Still dreaming of high ceilings and the perfect view?
 Here’s how to get started.

-1. Apply for a Construction Loan
+1. Apply for a construction loan.

 Prepare your mortgage application documents, and then let our expert team walk you through the pre-qualification and application processes for your construction loan.

-2. Put Your Dream on Paper
+2. Put your dream on paper.

 Secure a builder and confirm the plans for that perfect kitchen (we can practically smell Grandma’s lasagna already!).
 Your plans, specs, and builder will all need to be finalized and reviewed by VACU in order to close on your loan.
 During this time, we’ll work with you to create a “draw” schedule, which is a timetable for payments from your loan to your builder as construction progresses.

-3. Close on Your Construction Loan
+3. Close on your construction loan.

 Once approved, your construction loan will move to closing.
 Prepare your best signature for all of the paperwork and your funds for closing costs and any required down payment as well.